Leslieying/starter-academic/content/post/2021-04-18-an-ameteur-framework-of-my-feeling-and-thoughts/index.md

 With stronger cognition, process *b* would be weakening because cognition become the dominating factor deciding our behavior and speech.
 We can also prevent and treat our unwanted emotion in a rational way.
 In other way, we can then decide what I should think in my mind.
 However, it is not saying we eliminate our emotion or the emotion lost its impacts anymore (which is actually impossible for any animal).
 It is saying <u>we can control our emotion and reduce the influence of unwanted negative emotion</u>, equating the Chinese ancient theory - "Unity of knowledge and action" (知行合一).

 # Final note
-I am not a professional researcher in Psychology and Neurosciece.
+I am not a professional researcher in Psychology and Neurosciece, and also not a good English writer.
 Many opinions in this post have not been tested or I have not checked them.
 Please carefully treat them.